What 4 health experts say about travel after covid-19 recovery

 How you approach travel after a coronavirus infection will depend on your demographic and risk factors.
 While travel will never be 100 percent safe, “I think as long as you’re not putting others in danger, and you’re not being reckless to the point of really adding to the burden on health-care systems … there’s a wide range of behaviors that are acceptable,” Gounder says.

-She finds trips where you can spend most time outdoors to be the least risky, from going camping to visiting destinations where you can eat outside at restaurants.
+She finds trips where you can spend most time outdoors to be the least risky, including going camping and visiting destinations where you can eat outside at restaurants.
 If you are flying anywhere, Gounder recommends wearing an N95 mask, like the 3M Aura one (“They’re actually pretty comfortable,” she says) and keeping it on as much as possible from the time you leave your house to the time you arrive at your final destination.

 ‘We’re never going to go back to the way it was’